Our program and our students excel in every meaningful and measurable way.

 The graduate curriculum encompasses comprehensive content knowledge and promotes the use of critical thinking and problem solving to cultivate teacher-researchers who are empowered to serve as leaders in the profession.
 Faculty members challenge students to bridge the gap between theory and practice as they develop the skills required for ethical and effective collaboration and communication within the local school community and a culturally diverse, technologically advanced global environment.

-The Department of Early Childhood, Elementary and Middle Level Education is proud to have a long legacy of preparing educators in programs inclusive of the core components of integrated learning (intentionality, reflection, problem-solving, collaboration and meta-cognition).
+Our program is proud to have a long legacy of preparing educators in programs inclusive of the core components of integrated learning (intentionality, reflection, problem-solving, collaboration and meta-cognition).

 Graduate students within the department have two options for their culminating experience in the Master’s program.
 As their culminating experience, they can either complete a thesis or an action research project.